rust-lang/blog.rust-lang.org/posts/inside-rust/2022-03-25-cargo-team-changes.md

 Cargo is a large project with many moving pieces and different use cases.
 The fact that it works reliably and that it is intuitive has been a significant multiplier for Rust's success.
 But it also means that reviewing changes needs to be done very carefully.
-It is easy for changes to on one hand break on some obscure configuration, or be a targeted fix that deepens our technical debt making it even harder to understand the whole of Cargo.
+It is easy for changes to break some obscure configuration, or be a targeted fix that deepens our technical debt making it even harder to understand the whole of Cargo.
 We appreciate people's patience as we move forward.